zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

 - [ ] Experiments
   - [ ] Does training on a bigger dataset improve the accuracy?
 IN PROGRESS
   - [ ] Does using task augmentation improve the accuracy?
 IN PROGRESS
   - [ ] Should I change the probability of training with a wrong prediction?
+IN PROGRESS
   - [ ] Does training for multiple tasks improve the accuracy?
   - [ ] Train new submission models
+- [ ] Measure improvements over voting in other model predictions